AmeerD/AmeerD.github.io/_pages/reading.md

 * Wind, Sand and Stars, Antoine de Saint-Exupéry

 ## Favourites and Recent Reads
+* Astrophysics for People in a Hurry, Neil deGrasse Tyson (June 2021)
 * The Universe in a Single Atom, The Dalai Lama (May 2021)
 * Fierce Kingdom, Gin Phillips (April 2021)
 * Billion Dollar Whale, Tom Wright & Bradley Hope (March 2021)